FabricioEntringerMoreira/pricing/README.md

 Example:

-    Scenario 1: Purchase made at 00h: A percentage shall between 0% and 24%.
+    Scenario 1: Purchase made at 00h: A percentage shall uo to 24%.
-    Scenario 2: Purchase made at 12:00 pm: A percentage shall between 0% and 12% Scenario 1: Purchase made at 11:00 pm: A percentage shall between 0% and 1%
+    Scenario 2: Purchase made at 12:00 pm: A percentage shall up to 12% Scenario 1: Purchase made at 11:00 pm: A percentage shall up to 1%

 #### *API:*  (In localhost, use: Port:8082)